Why Unattended Death Cleanup Shouldn’t Be Delayed

 Airborne Bacteria and Odor

 The decomposition process also produces strong, pervasive odors due to the release of gases and airborne bacteria.
-These odors are not just unpleasant; they are indicators of a hazardous environment.
+These odors are not just unpleasant; they are often indicators that biological activity is affecting the surrounding environment.

 Structural Damage to the Property

-Beyond the immediate health concerns, a delay in cleanup can cause extensive and permanent damage to the property itself.
-Biological fluids are corrosive and will begin to degrade the materials they come into contact with.
+Beyond the immediate health concerns, delayed cleanup can also cause serious and sometimes permanent damage to the property itself.

 Damage to Flooring and Subflooring

-Flooring materials like carpet, hardwood, and tile are highly susceptible to damage.
+Flooring materials like carpet, hardwood, and tile are especially vulnerable.

 Saturation of Walls and Furnishings

-Porous surfaces like drywall, plaster, and upholstery will absorb biological matter quickly.
+Porous surfaces like drywall, plaster, mattresses, and upholstered furniture absorb biological matter quickly.

-This not only traps pathogens but also creates a source for persistent odors that are almost impossible to remove with standard cleaners.
-A delay of just a few days can mean the difference between a targeted cleanup and the need to demolish and replace entire sections of walls or discard valuable furniture.
+This not only traps bacteria and contamination but can also create persistent odors that standard household cleaners are unable to fully eliminate.
+In some situations, a short delay can mean the difference between targeted remediation and the need to replace entire sections of walls, flooring, or furnishings.

 The Escalating Mental and Emotional Toll

-The psychological impact of an unattended death on family members is profound.
+The emotional impact of an unattended death on family members is profound.

 The Trauma of Personal Cleanup